-- 1. Following acceptance of the Thesis Proposal, students should arrange to meet regularly with their chosen Thesis Advisor, ideally every two weeks during the research and writing stage. - 2.
-Any written work must be submitted to the Thesis Advisor at least 5 days ahead of the scheduled meeting, in order to give the Advisor sufficient time to prepare a thoughtful response.
+1. Following acceptance of the Thesis Proposal, students should arrange to meet regularly with their chosen Thesis Advisor, ideally every two weeks during the research and writing stage.

+2. Any written work must be submitted to the Thesis Advisor at least 5 days ahead of the scheduled meeting, in order to give the Advisor sufficient time to prepare a thoughtful response.
 If a chapter has not been completed, students are encouraged to submit even a few pages of writing or ideas.
-Important keys to success for most projects are regular meetings with the Thesis Advisor coupled with a steady progress of research and writing. - 3.
-When appropriate, the Thesis Advisor, in consultation with the student, may call on the services of the Second Reader to review and respond to individual chapters. - 4.
-A draft copy of the entire thesis is then submitted to the Thesis Advisor and to the Second Reader.
+Important keys to success for most projects are regular meetings with the Thesis Advisor coupled with a steady progress of research and writing.

+3. When appropriate, the Thesis Advisor, in consultation with the student, may call on the services of the Second Reader to review and respond to individual chapters.

+4. A draft copy of the entire thesis is then submitted to the Thesis Advisor and to the Second Reader.
 The draft copy includes the introduction, all chapters, conclusions, table of contents, and bibliography.
 An abstract of no more than 350 words must also be included.
-The minimum length of the thesis is 20,000 25,000 words, approximately 90 pages.
-Any thesis project that exceeds this length by a large margin must be at the consent of both the student and the Thesis Advisor. - 5.
-The thesis style, especially as it pertains to footnotes, abbreviations, and transliterations, should conform, unless otherwise agreed, to the style of the Society of Biblical Literature, using the SBL Handbook of Style, edited by Patrick Alexander and the Little, Brown Compact Handbook.
-Format, especially as to the layout of the various parts, headings, and quotations, should also conform to the guidelines of K. Turabian, A Manual for Writers of Term Papers, Theses and Dissertations (6th ed.).
-Exceptions may be made by the agreement of the student and the Thesis Advisor. - 6.
-The Thesis Advisor and Second Reader review the draft thesis and respond with comments.
-The student makes appropriate revisions. - 7.
-Once both the Thesis Advisor and Second Reader agree that the thesis is ready to be examined, a date for the Oral Thesis Defense will be set by the office of the Program Director. - 8.
-Six weeks prior to a scheduled thesis defense the Supervisory Committee Approval (SCA) form must be signed by the supervisory committee and submitted to the Office of Graduate Studies.
-Students must also submit a final, revised, electronic copy of their thesis and an abstract of no more than 150 words (shorter than the abstract previously included). - 9.
-Digital or hard copies of the revised thesis must be submitted to the Program Director, the
+A minimum length of the thesis is 20,000 - 25,000 words, approximately 90 pages.
+Any thesis project that exceeds this length by a large margin must be at the consent of both the student and the Thesis Advisor.

+5. The thesis style, especially as it pertains to footnotes, abbreviations, and transliterations, should conform unless otherwise agreed to the style of the Society of Biblical Literature, using the SBL Handbook of Style, edited by Patrick Alexander and the Little, Brown Compact Handbook.
+Format, especially as to the layout of the various parts, headings, and quotations, should also conform to the guidelines of K. Turabian, A Manual for Writers of Term Papers, Theses and Dissertations (6th ed.) should be followed.
+Exceptions may be made by the agreement of the student and the Thesis Advisor.

+6. The Thesis Advisor and Second Reader review the draft thesis and respond with comments.
+The student makes appropriate revisions.

+7. Once both the Thesis Advisor and Second Reader agree that the thesis is ready to be examined, a date for the Oral Thesis Defense will be set by the office of the Program Director.

+8. Three weeks prior to a scheduled thesis defense the Supervisory Committee Approval (SCA) form must be signed by the supervisory committee and submitted to the Office of Graduate Studies.
+Students must also submit a final, revised, electronic copy of their thesis and an abstract of no more than 150 words (shorter than the abstract previously included).

-Thesis Supervisor, and the Second Reader no less than 7-10 days prior to the scheduled Thesis Oral Defense.
-Either a digital copy or two hard copies must be made available for all MA Biblical Studies and Christian Thought Faculty to review.
+9. Digital or hard copies of the revised thesis must be submitted to the Program Director, the Thesis Supervisor, and the Second Reader no less than 7-10 days prior to the scheduled Thesis Oral Defense.
+Either a digital copy or two hard copies must be made available for all MA Biblical Studies Faculty to review.
 Please note: Students must pay careful attention to deadlines below.
 Failure to meet the deadlines may result in a delay in the oral defense and in the assessment of continuation fees.

-- 10. In some cases, the thesis will be forwarded for assessment to an External Examiner, an expert in the field outside the University's faculty, who will be selected by the Program Director in consultation with the Thesis Advisor and student.
-All communication with an External Examiner must be done through the Thesis Coordinator in the Office of Graduate Studies. - 11.
-An Examination Committee will be formed consisting of the Thesis Advisor and the Second Reader/External Examiner.
+10. In some cases, the thesis will be forwarded for assessment to an External Examiner, an expert in the field outside the University's faculty, who will be selected by the Program Director in consultation with the Thesis Advisor and student.
+All communication with an External Examiner must be done through the Thesis Coordinator in the Office of Graduate Studies.

+11. An Examination Committee will be formed consisting of the Thesis Advisor, the Second Reader, the External Examiner (where applicable) and any other attending Biblical Studies faculty members.